 The term refers to a careful definition of the variable you’re measuring and it can have dramatic influences on what you find.
 Dmitriy T.C. sent in a great example.
 It involves whether you include church donations in your definition of “charity.”
 Friendly Atheist breaks it down.

 All you budding sociologists out there remember!
 Think long and hard about how to define what you’re measuring.
-It can make a huge difference in your results.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+It can make a huge difference in your results.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.